By BRRN Radical Ecology Committee

 These water-protectors are also challenging eminent domain.
 The state and/or corporate entities reserve the right to seize lands and resources, based on purported “public benefit.”
 The settler-colonial state works with petrochemical companies to apply his legal precedent, confiscating ‘cleared’ land for private development, and appropriating Indigenous land and resources.
 One example is the Flood Control Act of 1928, Under this legislation the federal government assumes the authority to take possession of any lands needed for easements, right of way, etc.; to protect “private property and national interests.”
 The decolonial challenge to eminent domain contests this unjust industry appropriation while seeking justice for past colonial land theft.
 In December 2017, water protectors bought land in the name of Louisiana Rise, a group organizing a just, renewable energy transition in South Louisiana.
 The organization then publicly granted and returned the land to the Atakapa-Ishak Nation.
 L’Eau Est La Vie now uses this land as a center of resistance in the path of the proposed pipeline.

 The purveyors of the pipeline- Energy Transfer Partners (ETP)- recently escalated its tactics to intimidate those at L’Eau Est La Vie Camp.
 The corporation persecutes water protectors through “felony trespass” arrests, made possible through Louisiana’s new “critical infrastructure” law.
 This state legislation basically turns the existing law on trespassing into a felony when it occurs near “critical infrastructure” or construction sites for critical infrastructure, which includes oil and gas pipelines.
-It also involves “conspiracy” charges to enter or damage these sites with penalties both in prison times and fines.
+It also involves “conspiracy” charges to enter or damage these sites with penalties both in prison times up to 10 years in prison and up to $10K in fines.
 This partnership between ETP and Louisiana effectively criminalizes oil and gas pipeline protests to maintain dominance in the region.
 Despite this repression the water protectors continue to expand their resistance.
 In July-August 2018 the water-protectors set up a second campsite with permission of affected landowners.
 A dozen organizers were arrested under “felony trespass” charges.
 The struggle is currently in a legal standoff with BBP representatives who filed to expropriate the land in the “public interest.”
 The landowners’ countersuit alleges the pipeline offers no public benefit and in fact goes against public interests.
 The countersuit cites ETP’- and its affiliates’- extensive spill and leak record, including 527 incidents from 2002 to the end of 2017.
 These industrial accidents collectively resulted in the release of 3.6 million gallons of hazardous liquids into the environment.

 A countersuit offered by the water protectors- in partnership with local landowners- maintains that pipelines have significantly contribute to Louisiana’s rapid coastal erosion crisis and reliance on fossil fuels, exacerbating climate breakdown.
 On December 6, 2018, the Louisiana judge presiding over the case ruled that ETP does, in fact, have the right to seize the property following Louisiana state legal precedent.
 His ruling acknowledged the illegal behavior of ETP, yet still ruled in its favor, reinforcing Louisiana’s consistent history of collusion with the petroleum industry.
 The state’s actions allow the private interests of oil companies to trump those of its population.
 The state uses its power of expropriation—i.e., eminent domain,a “right” usually reserved for governments to construct highways or other public works- to support capital accumulation.
 Nearly 86% of the BBP has been constructed, and Capital in Louisiana hopes that the last 14% are completed with full support of the state.
 A countersuit intends to appeal the ruling to stop the pipeline from going into commission and forcing ETP to dig up the existing buried pipe.